tasmota/docs/Zigbee.md

 |**[CC2530 with external antenna](https://www.aliexpress.com/item/33007098493.html)**<BR><img src="https://user-images.githubusercontent.com/49731213/64906209-c0ad1680-d6e3-11e9-8703-71ea36c5be72.jpg" width="240"><BR>or<BR><img src="https://user-images.githubusercontent.com/49731213/64913622-eec24300-d743-11e9-9416-0b19a4cbc3c4.jpg" width="240">|Better range.|
 |**[CC2530 with external antenna and CC2591 RF front end](https://www.aliexpress.com/item/4000118023903.html)**<BR><img src="https://user-images.githubusercontent.com/49731213/64906219-f0f4b500-d6e3-11e9-8cd0-e135af531718.jpg" width="240">|Best range.<BR>Please note you need a specific firmware for CC2591 frontend.|

-## Wi-Fi Adapter
+### Wi-Fi Adapter
 Using an ESP82xx device such as a Wemos D1 Mini or a NodeMCU to flash the CC2530 (described below) is a lower cost alternative than using a single purpose [CC_DEBUGGER](https://www.aliexpress.com/item/32869263224.html).
-When in normal operation, this ESP82xx device can then also serve as the Wi-Fi adapter for the Z2T messaging.
+When in normal operation, this ESP82xx device can then also serve as the Wi-Fi adapter for the Zigbee2Tasmota messaging.

 In normal operation, only two free GPIO are needed for the serial communications with the CC2530.
-You can use the ESP82xx device above to flash the CC2530 adapter(s) and then use any other ESP82xx device flashed with Z2T as the gateway between Zigbee and Wi-Fi.
+You can use the ESP82xx device above to flash the CC2530 adapter(s) and then use any other ESP82xx device flashed with Zigbee2Tasmota as the gateway between Zigbee and Wi-Fi.

-# Connecting Zigbee adapter to Tasmota
+## Connecting to Tasmota
-## 1. Flash the CC2530 module
+#### 1. Flash the CC2530 module
-Z2T requires a TI CC2530 based module flashed with [Z-Stack-firmware](https://github.com/Koenkk/Z-Stack-firmware) from [Koen Kanters](https://github.com/Koenkk).
+Zigbee2Tasmota requires a TI CC2530 based module flashed with [Z-Stack-firmware](https://github.com/Koenkk/Z-Stack-firmware) from [Koen Kanters](https://github.com/Koenkk).
 To simplify this procedure, a ready to use [fork of the needed firmware files](https://github.com/s-hadinger/CCLib) is available.

-### A. Flash CCLib on an ESP82xx Device
+**A. Flash CCLib on an ESP82xx Device**
 Flashing the CC2530 normally requires a [CC_DEBUGGER](https://www.aliexpress.com/item/32869263224.html).
 Using an ESP82xx device like a [Wemos D1 Mini](https://www.aliexpress.com/item/32681374223.html) is a lower cost alternative.

 If you are using a Wemos D1 Mini or NodeMCU, just plug the microUSB port.
 Vcc (3.3V), GND, Tx (GPIO1), and Rx (GPIO3) are connected via the microUSB port.
 Be sure that you are using a USB **_data_** cable.